jtLabHIU/s3h/readme_scratch.md

 # jtScratch

+jtLab Scratch 3.0 for use with jtS3Helper

+- Latest release branch: `dev191017`
+- Current development branch: `dev_3.0`

-jtLab Scratch 3.0 for use with jtS3Helper for develop the current release version, please checkout `jtScratch-desktop` branch on `scratch-gui` and `scratch-vm`
+for build the latest release branch, please checkout `jtScratch-desktop` branch on `scratch-gui` and `scratch-vm`

 # How to install Scratch Desktop 3.0 from github